rokhmanov/mcp-server-pskreporter/README.md

 5. **"File not found" errors**
    - Make sure the working directory points to the folder containing `pskreporter_mcp_server.py`
    - Verify all project files are in the same directory

+6. **"program not found" or "Failed to spawn" errors**
+   - If you get "Failed to spawn 'pskreporter-mcp-server' caused by: program not found" when running the command directly, you need to install the package in development mode:
+     ```bash
+     uv pip install -e .
+     ```
+   - After installation, the `pskreporter-mcp-server` command will be available within the project's virtual environment
+   - **Note**: Claude Desktop uses `uv run --project` which doesn't require installation - the provided `claude_desktop_config.json` works without any additional setup

 ### Debug Information